Topical Ingredients to Pause Before Your Brow or Lip PMU Appointment

 Retinoids

-- When to restart: Wait until the treated area is fully re-epithelialised (≈ 10 days) and your artist confirms the skin has settled.
+Wait until the treated area is fully re-epithelialized (approximately 10 days), and only resume after your artist confirms the skin has fully settled.

 Chemical Exfoliants (AHA / BHA / PHA)

-- When to restart: Begin on alternate nights at least two weeks after any touch-up; stay 1 cm away from fresh pigment for the first month.
+Begin on alternate nights at least two weeks after any touch-up.
+Avoid the pigmented area by at least 1 cm for the first month.

 Benzoyl Peroxide & High-Dose Niacinamide

-- What they do: Treat acne and reduce inflammation but can cause dryness or flushing.
+Treat acne and inflammation but can cause dryness, irritation, or flushing.

-- When to restart: One week post-touch-up, provided no scabbing remains.
+One week post-touch-up, provided no scabbing or irritation remains.

 Lash & Brow Growth Serums